brotkrueml/typo3-matomo-integration/Documentation/Installation/Index.rst

 and the recent version will be installed.

-You can also install the extension from the `TYPO3 Extension Repository (TER)`_.
+In a legacy installation you can also install the extension from the `TYPO3 Extension Repository (TER)`_.
-See :ref:`t3start:extensions_legacy_management` for a manual how to install an extension.

 The extension offers some configuration options, which are explained in the chapter :ref:`Configuration <Configuration>`.